olik30/k30-physics-mcq-trainer/docs/internal-notes.md

 - Day 6: Parsed the past-paper content into `data/parsed/questions.jsonl` using `scripts/parse_questions.py` and indexed it with `scripts/build_question_index.py` (`data/index/questions.db`).
 - Day 7: Turned the best MCQ drafts into a 460-question starter pack, logged reviewer decisions, and parked the messy ones for follow-up.
 - Day 8: Hooked up an auto-generation draft loop, but the model’s answers still need work—everything landed in the reject pile for another pass.
+- Day 9: Added an automatic checker that cleans the MCQ files, flags broken entries, and shows which topics/AO tags still need attention.
+- Day 10: Packaged the approved MCQs into train/val/test chat files so the AI can start learning without any manual prep.

 ==============================================================================================================